nordeim/saas-platform/docs/prompt-kimiok-improve-PRD.md

-# Meticulous Comparative Analysis: PRD-q-3 vs PRD-d-3

-## Executive Summary
+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan and then create a merged PRD with the suggested improvements.

-After exhaustive analysis of both PRDs, I **validate your assessment as accurate and strategically sound**.
+I **validate your assessment as accurate and strategically sound**.
 PRD-q-3 (NexusCore v3.1) offers superior Singapore-specific regulatory architecture, while PRD-d-3 (NexusCore v3.0) provides essential production infrastructure that PRD-q-3 critically depends upon but does not define.

 **The Verdict:** A pure implementation of PRD-q-3 would **fail at runtime** due to missing model dependencies.
 The **Strict Merge Strategy** is not merely recommended—it is **architecturally required**.